thehunmonkgroup/raspberry-paper-to-cot-pipeline/README.md

    * Critique inference artifact
    * Refinement inference artifact
    * Training data artifact in JSONL format
-6. **Validate CoT**: Validate Chain of Thought sets from the papers through a filtering rubric:
+6. **Validate CoT**: Validate final Chain of Thought sets from the papers based on specific criteria, store criteria in the database
+7. **Generate final training data**: Compile the final training data from the individual training artifacts, filtering out invalid Chain of Thought sets based on their validation score

    Artifacts generated:
-   * Validation artifact
+   * Final training data in JSONL format

 ## Gathering the Papers